Old Ordnance Survey Maps of Lancashire

 • Here are the details of maps for Withington:

-This detailed map covers covers much of Withington on the western side of the map; coverage then extends eastward to Burnage and Burnage Lane.
-The LNWR Wilmslow & Levenshulme line runs through the map with Mauldeth Road station.
-Other features include Ladybarn, St Margaret's church Burnage, Palatine Road with tramways, St Paul's church, Yewtree Farm, Withington House, Withington Hall, etc. On the reverse we include a selection of street directory entries incl Burnage Lane, Clarence Road, Hill Street, Old Hall Lane, Palatine Road, Parsonage Road, St Paul's Road.
+The maps (which cover the same area, despite the slightly different titles), show much of Withington on the western side of the map; coverage then extends eastward to Burnage and Burnage Lane.
+Features on the 1916 map include the LNWR Wilmslow & Levenshulme line with Mauldeth Road station, Ladybarn, St Margaret's church Burnage, Palatine Road with tramways, St Paul's church, Yewtree Farm, Withington House, Withington Hall, etc. Each map includes a selection of street directory entries.

 The map links up with sheets 111.03 Fallowfield to the north, 111.06 Barlow Moor to the west and 111.08 Heaton Chapel to the east and 111.11 Didsbury Heaton Mersey to the south.